greg-colin/greg-colin.github.io/README.md

 when multiple submissions are involved.
 One might be forgiven for thinking that submissions after the first one would be somehow prioritized.

-**NOTE:**
+**NOTE3:**
-Changes for submission3 are commented in the code for main.js with the text "NOTE3:"
+Changes for submission3 are commented in the code for main.js with the text "NOTE3"

+**NOTE3:**
+Changed Pizza resize function to run in less than 5ms.
+No other changes were required to meet the rubric (see screenshots).